 …A. S. Foster served up an Italian stereotype…

-…I. Klein, on the other hand, turned a stereotype on its head…
+…Isadore Klein, on the other hand, turned a stereotype on its head…

-…and we end with Rea Irvin, who gave us what I believe was a first in the New Yorker — a cartoon character breaking the fourth wall…
+…and we end with Rea Irvin, who gave us what I believe was a first in The New Yorker—a cartoon character breaking the fourth wall…

 …by the way, M.F.H. stands for Master of Fox Hounds…I had to look it up.

-For all its embrace of the modern city and its technological wonders, the New Yorker mostly despaired of the changes wrought by the introduction of sound to motion pictures.
+For all its embrace of the modern city and its technological wonders, The New Yorker mostly despaired of the changes wrought by the introduction of sound to motion pictures.

 June 1, 1929 cover by Rea Irvin.